 An international design team, comprised of experts from Turner & Townsend, Hawkins\Brown, White Arkitekter, Ramboll and MJ Medical, have been engaging with staff from across the partner organisations about how the hospital should work.
 Members of Cambridge Children’s Network, which is made up of children, young people, parents and carers from across the region, have also been instrumental in helping shape how the facility might look and feel in these early designs.

-Clinton Green, Director at Turner & Townsend and Design Team Project Director, said: “The team from Hawkins\Brown, White Arkitekter and MJ Medical consulted with young people, their families and staff through a series of workshops to ensure the design of the hospital has been inspired by them.
+Clinton Green, Director at Turner & Townsend (opens in a new tab) and Design Team Project Director, said: “The team from Hawkins\Brown (opens in a new tab), White Arkitekter (opens in a new tab) and MJ Medical (opens in a new tab) consulted with young people, their families and staff through a series of workshops to ensure the design of the hospital has been inspired by them.
 From the layout of spaces inside to the artwork on the walls, their collective insights will ensure we deliver a whole healthcare environment not just for young people, but for all generations.”

 Building work is due to start in 2023 and Cambridge Children’s Hospital is due to open in 2025.
 The hospital will sit opposite the Rosie Maternity Hospital on Robinson’s Way.